How to Sign an EXE File Using Code Signing Certificate?

 This command will display information about the digital signature, including the publisher, the certificate used to sign the file, and the date and time of the signature.

-• You can test the installation of the software on a variety of different systems and configurations to ensure that the digital signature is recognized and the software can be installed without any issues.
+- You can test the software installation on various systems and configurations to ensure that the digital signature is recognized and the software can be installed without any issues.

-• You can share the signed executable or application with a group of trusted testers and beta testers to get feedback and make sure that everything is working correctly.
+- You can share the signed executable or application with a group of trusted testers and beta testers to get feedback and ensure everything is working correctly.

 By verifying the digital signature using SignTool and testing the installation of the software, you can ensure that your EXE has been signed correctly and that your customers won’t have any issues with the signature when installing it.